José Antonio Reyes: Return to Sevilla

 On 5 January 2012, Sevilla confirmed the signing of Reyes, who agreed to a contract until June 2015.
-He played his first game three days later, starting in a 1–2 away loss against Rayo Vallecano, and scored his only goal of the season on 5 May, in a 5–2 win in the reverse fixture.
+He played his first game three days later, starting in a 2–1 away loss against Rayo Vallecano, and scored his only goal of the season on 5 May, in a 5–2 win in the reverse fixture.
 His first goals of the following campaign came on 18 November 2012, through a first-half brace in a 5–2 Seville derby rout of Real Betis – the opening goal came after eleven seconds.

 Reyes scored two goals in 12 Europa League matches as Sevilla won the tournament in 2013–14, including one in the second leg of their last-16 win over city rivals Betis.
-On 27 May 2015, in the final of the following season's tournament, reportedly his final game for the club, he captained and assisted Carlos Bacca's first of two goals as the team came from behind to defeat FC Dnipro Dnipropetrovsk 3–2 in Warsaw.
-However, he remained, starting as skipper in the ensuing Super Cup against Barcelona in Tbilisi and scoring once his side came from 1–4 down to take the game to extra time, but lose nonetheless.
+On 27 May 2015, in the final of the following season's tournament, reportedly his final game for the club, he captained and assisted Carlos Bacca's first of two goals as the team came from behind to defeat Dnipro Dnipropetrovsk 3–2 in Warsaw.
+However, he remained, starting as skipper in the ensuing Super Cup against Barcelona in Tbilisi and scoring once his side came from 4–1 down to take the game to extra time, but lose nonetheless.

 Reyes netted twice as Sevilla advanced to the final of the Copa del Rey, including once in a 4–0 home win over Betis for the round of 16.
 He missed the final weeks of competition after undergoing surgery to his appendix, and on 1 June 2016 it was announced the 32-year-old would be released upon the expiration of his contract.

 Espanyol

-On 28 June 2016, Reyes joined RCD Espanyol on a two-year deal, reuniting with Flores.
+On 28 June 2016, Reyes joined Espanyol on a two-year deal, reuniting with Flores.
 He made his debut on 20 August, featuring 21 minutes in a 4–6 loss away to his previous team on the opening day of the season.

-Reyes scored his first goal for the Pericos on 29 November 2016 in another cameo from the bench, to assure a 1–1 draw at AD Alcorcón in the first leg of the domestic cup's last-32 stage.
-On 21 January 2017, this time as a starter, he opened his league account in a 3–1 win over Granada CF at the RCDE Stadium.
+Reyes scored his first goal for the Pericos on 29 November 2016 in another cameo from the bench, to assure a 1–1 draw at Alcorcón in the first leg of the domestic cup's last-32 stage.
+On 21 January 2017, this time as a starter, he opened his league account in a 3–1 win over Granada at the RCDE Stadium.

 In June 2017, Reyes left the club at the expiry of his contract.

-Late career
+Later career

-On 30 January 2018, 34-year-old Reyes signed for second division side Córdoba CF. Four months later, he joined Xinjiang Tianshan Leopard F.C. from the China League One on a free transfer.
+On 30 January 2018, 34-year-old Reyes signed for second division side Córdoba.
+Four months later, he joined Xinjiang Tianshan Leopard from the China League One on a free transfer.

-Reyes returned to Spain and its second tier in January 2019, rejoining former Sevilla teammate Diego Capel at Extremadura UD and agreeing to a five-month deal.
+Reyes returned to Spain and its second tier in January 2019, rejoining former Sevilla teammate Diego Capel at Extremadura and agreeing to a five-month deal.